 The typical response is to reach for nuts, soy products, protein shakes, meat, cheese, and the like.
-The subsequent digestive disturbances, fuzzy brain and even lower energy the next 1-3 days (signs of excessive protein or a food combining compromise) is not always associated to yesterday's "high protein" intake.
+The subsequent digestive disturbances, fuzzy brain, and even lower energy over the next 1-3 days (signs of excessive protein, pathogen overgrowth, or a food combining compromise) is not always associated to yesterday's "high protein" intake.

 If low protein is not the real cause of low energy (as will become obvious later in this article), then what is it really telling us, and how do we regain our energy in ways that do not compromise our health?

 Such is the subject of the following article with a few surprising nutrition facts from several health studies.

 Consuming more protein than this small amount can lead to excess protein related health problems (considered more debilitating than protein deficiency) which may include:

 Eight Additional Concerns in Reference to Animal Products as a Primary Protein Source